Wednesday, 30 Oct 2024

 Soccer writer Brian Phillips argues that America’s preference for exporting culture rather than importing it is part of the reason behind soccer’s struggle.
 While this may be true to some extent, it doesn’t explain why soccer wasn’t embraced like other sports that originated elsewhere.
 Cricket, rugby, Aussie rules football, and even hockey have all faced similar challenges in America but haven’t gained significant traction, whereas they remain niche sports globally.

-Tham Khảo Thêm: The Perfect Outfits for Football Enthusiasts
+Tham Khảo Thêm: Dressing Like a Professional Coach: A Guide for Football Enthusiasts

 To unearth the answer, we must examine a combination of cultural, structural, and historical factors that have shaped the American sports landscape.